AlexaYuqinD/MS-E252_Case_Study/README.md

 the decision tool folder in RStudio, then click on the "Run App" button.

 ## Decision Analysis
 First, select the availability of data and spores respectively.
-There are 4 scenar-
+There are 4 scenarios:
-ios:

 **1. Data not available, Spores not available**

-In this case, the app will directly recommend harvest decisions and calcu- late the certain equivalent of harvest immediately and not harvest imme- diately respectively.
+In this case, the app will directly recommend harvest decisions and calculate the certain equivalent of harvest immediately and not harvest immediately respectively.

 The user can also change the probability of warm rain and risk tolerance by sliding the sliders and see how the decision changes.